Measurement

 3. Conversion rate versus organic.
 Compare your AI channel’s conversion rate against your Organic Search channel in the same date range.
 If your AI conversion rate is already higher — even with tiny volume — it validates that the citation strategy is working.
 If it is lower, the issue is usually that the AI is citing informational content and users arriving at blog posts have no clear next step.

 4. Which platforms are sending traffic.
-ChatGPT currently dominates AI referrals with 84.2% share across analysed sites.
-But only 12% of sources cited across ChatGPT, Perplexity, and Google AI Overviews overlap — meaning each platform is citing different content.
-If you are only getting ChatGPT referrals and nothing from Perplexity, your content may not be structured for the citation patterns Perplexity uses (which skew toward more technical, citation-dense content).
+ChatGPT currently dominates AI referrals (over 80% share across the top 1,000 domains).
+But the citation pool is largely separate across platforms — Ahrefs analysis of 15,000 prompts found that only 12% of AI-cited URLs rank in Google’s top 10 on average, and the platforms cite mostly different content.
+Perplexity is the outlier with 28.6% Google top-10 overlap — the rest sit around 8%.
+If you are only getting ChatGPT referrals and nothing from Perplexity, your content may not be structured for Perplexity’s citation patterns (which favour definition-first, citation-dense content).

-Perplexity is the easiest AI referral source to track in GA4 — and the one most worth isolating.
+Perplexity is the easiest AI referral source to track in GA4 — and the one most worth isolating early.

 Unlike ChatGPT, which only began passing UTM parameters in June 2025 and still drops attribution entirely from mobile app traffic, Perplexity consistently passes perplexity.ai as a referrer across both desktop and mobile.
-This means GA4 captures it reliably in your Referral channel without any workaround.
-If you have set up the custom channel group from the walkthrough above, your Perplexity sessions will appear cleanly within the AI Search channel from day one.
+GA4 captures it reliably in your Referral channel without any workaround.
+If you have set up the custom channel group above, Perplexity sessions appear cleanly within the AI Search channel from day one.

-What makes this traffic strategically distinct from other AI referrals is the intent signal it carries.
+What makes this traffic strategically distinct from other AI referrals is the intent signal.
 Perplexity searches the live web before generating every response and displays source links inline — users see which sites contributed to the answer.
 A click-through from Perplexity means someone read an AI-synthesised summary that named your site, evaluated the attribution, and chose to visit.
 That is a fundamentally different entry point from an organic Google click.
+The Seer Interactive analysis found Perplexity converting at 10.5% — six times Google Organic’s 1.76% on the same client.

-How to read your Perplexity data in GA4
+How to track Perplexity referral traffic in GA4 (and isolate Copilot too)

 What low AI referral numbers actually mean